 Many travelers are scammed by money changers who use sleight of hand and rigged calculators.
 Always count your money at least twice in front of the money changer, and don't let them hold the money again after you've finally counted it.
 The best defense is to use a bank-affiliated currency exchange or ATMs (although there has been a rash of fake card skimmers attached to ATMs, so check their authenticity and cover your hand as you enter your PIN).

 Government advisories often are general and guaranteed to allow for bureaucratic cover should trouble occur.
 However, the following sites also have useful tips.

 Foreign embassies are in Jakarta, the national capital.
 Most of the foreign representatives in Bali are consular agents (or honorary consuls) who can't offer the same services as a full consulate or embassy.
 A lost passport may mean a trip to an embassy in Jakarta.

-The US, Australia and Japan have formal consulates in Bali (citizens from these countries make up half of all visitors).
+The USA, Australia and Japan have formal consulates in Bali (citizens from these countries make up half of all visitors).

 Australian Consulate The Australian consulate has a consular sharing agreement with Canada.

 Emergency & Important Numbers